 * Graduate education includes postdoctoral scholars and postdoctoral fellows [SREC: 12/17/2013].

-Senate Academic Programs (SAPC)
+Senate Academic Programs Committee (SAPC)

 Charge

 The SAPC is charged with recommending action to the Senate on all new academic programs and significant program changes (SR 3.1.4.1.3).
 Specifically, the SAPC shall review the academic excellence, need, impact, and desirability of the academic program.
 In recommending approval of a program, the SAPC may recommend a priority to indicate its importance and the immediacy with which it should be implemented.
 [US: 2/12/2018]